irohitb/rn-formly/README.md

 For the Advance user, rn-formly allows you to customize the styling of individual component as well (see component props below for more information)

 ### Note

- The developer of this repo looking for full-time interesting opportunities, [connect on linkedin](https://www.linkedin.com/in/irohitbh/)
+ The developer of this repo looking for full-time interesting opportunities, [connect on linkedin](https://www.linkedin.com/in/irohitbh/) or drop an email at irohitbhatia@gmail.com

+Also, If you find this repo interesting do not forgot to star it.

 ### Screenshots
  <img src="https://user-images.githubusercontent.com/32276134/72256135-7e162f00-362e-11ea-9500-45b552e27660.png" width=250 height=400> <img src="https://user-images.githubusercontent.com/32276134/72256136-7e162f00-362e-11ea-96ff-6da347fae333.png" width=250 height=400>